Al-Aswad al-Ansi: Biography

-History

 A soothsayer and sorcerer, Aswad had the ability to dazzle a crowd with tricks.
 According to tradition, he had a donkey whom he had trained to kneel before him: he would tell the donkey "Kneel before your lord" and it would kneel, and then he would say to it "Bow before your lord" and it would bow.
-From this anecdote he acquired a second nickname, Dhu al-Himar (ذو الحمار, "the master of the ass").
+From this anecdote he acquired a second nickname, Dhu al-Himar (ذو الحمار, "the one with the donkey").

 When Muhammad became ill after his final pilgrimage to Mecca, Aswad declared himself a prophet.
 He claimed to receive divine revelation in the form of words, similar to Muhammad, and is recorded to have recited these revelations to his people.
 Aswad went on to invade Najran and most of Yemen.
 He attacked Sana'a; Shahr, who was the ruler of Yemen and the son of Badhan, was killed in battle against Aswad.
 Aswad married Shahr's widow and declared himself ruler of Yemen.
-After his invasion of Yemen, he changed his title from "Prophet of God" to Rahman ("The Merciful").
+After his invasion of Yemen, he changed his title from "Prophet of God" to Rahman of Yemen ("The Merciful for Yemen").

-Aswad's rule over Yemen was short-lived: Fayruz al-Daylami, a Persian Muslim, brought an army against Aswad.
+Aswad's rule over Yemen was short-lived as Fayruz al-Daylami, a Persian Muslim, brought an army against Aswad.
 According to tradition, Aswad was assassinated on the night immediately prior to Muhammad's own death.
-After Aswad's death, the followers of Aswad continued their revolt under the leadership of Qays ibn Abd Yaghuth.
-Fayruz defeated them and they surrendered along with their leader.
+He was assassinated by Fayruz, with the aid of Qays ibn Abd Yaghuth and Aswad’s wife.
+After Aswad's death, Yemen would become a part of the Rashidun Caliphate.